defio/KotlinNativeExperiments/README.md

 **inheritanceForOpenClass**

-Inheritance from an open class is allow. `Attempt` have a constructor with a `val childValue: String` and a `parentValue: Int`; `parentValue` is used to feed the constructor of `YouCanInheritFromMe`
+Inheritance from an open class is allowed. `Attempt` has a constructor with a `val childValue: String` and a `parentValue: Int`; `parentValue` is used to feed the constructor of `YouCanInheritFromMe`

 **inheritanceForAbstractClass**

-Inheritance from an abstract class is allow. `Attempt` have a constructor with a `val childValue: String` and a `parentValue: Int`; `parentValue` is used to feed the constructor of `AbstractClass`.
-In addition to this have also the concrete implementation of `transformValue(): String`, the abstract method of `AbstractClass`.
+Inheritance from an abstract class is allow. `Attempt` has a constructor with a `val childValue: String` and a `parentValue: Int`; `parentValue` is used to feed the constructor of `AbstractClass`.
+In addition to this, `Attempt` has also the concrete implementation of `transformValue(): String`, the abstract method of `AbstractClass`.

 **inheritanceForInterface**

-In the common module we have defined `Shape` as interface, and `Square` as class that implement `Shape`.
+In the common module we have defined `Shape` as interface, and `Square` as class that implements `Shape`.
-Into the test case we have `Rect`, an other class tha implement `Shape`.
+Into the test case we have `Rect`, an other class that implements `Shape`.

 #### iOS